-Millions of Christians all over the world will be marking the start of an important period of time today - the festival of Lent.
+Millions of Christians all over the world will be marking the start of an important period of time on 26 February 2020 - the festival of Lent.

 That is because it is Ash Wednesday, which marks the beginning of Lent in Western Christian churches.

-Lent is a period of 40 days during which Christians remember the events leading up to and including the death of Jesus Christ, who Christians believe is the Son of God and whose life and teachings are the foundation of Christianity.
+Lent is a period of 40 days during which Christians remember the events leading up to and including the death of Jesus Christ, whose life and teachings are the foundation of Christianity.

 It is a time of reflection and of asking for forgiveness, and when Christians prepare to celebrate Jesus's resurrection at the feast of Easter, which comes at the very end of Lent.